 Shatner: While talking to Patrick about his dedication to the craft, it came to me suddenly that during the filming of the series, I'd basically been a lazy bum, turning in hack performances for an easy paycheck.
 I'd been doing them a complete disservice to the other actors.
 Unfortunately, it was too late to apologize to James Doohan or DeForest Kelley, but I did get a chance to apologize to Leonard before he died.
 The magnanimous son-of-a-bitch forgave me.

 "The Way To Eden."
 By the way, the "Michael Richards" who has co-story credit isn't thatMichael Richards but a pseudonym for D.C.
 Fontana, who wrote the original script for "Joanna" (the episode's initial title); she washed her hands of it after the rewriting took effect.

 "The Devil in the Dark" was William Shatner's favourite episode.
 He thought it was "exciting, thought-provoking and intelligent, it contained all of the ingredients that made up our very best Star Treks."
 His father died during its filming, but Shatner insisted on going through with production, and felt closer to the cast and crew for helping him through the difficult time.
 "The City on the Edge of Forever" was his second favourite.

-In "Dagger of the Mind", Gary Mitchell's Glowing Eyes of Doom were achieved by Gary Lockwood wearing silver contact lenses.
+In "Where No Man Has Gone Before", Gary Mitchell's Glowing Eyes of Doom were achieved by Gary Lockwood wearing silver contact lenses.
 Very primitives ones, with very small holes that he could only see through by raising his head and looking down his nose at everyone else, making his A God Am I act more believable.